072jiajia/mcts/README.md

 This is a c++ implementation of Monte Carlo Tree Search algorithm.

-Also, this is a project for [myself](https://github.com/072jiajia) to practice software development, so I may update it occasionally and I will try to keep my main branch a runnable version.
+Also, this is a project for [myself](https://github.com/072jiajia) to practice software development, so I may update it occasionally.
-Of course, I will add other games & add further technique for mcts.
+Of course, I will add other games & add further techniques of mcts.

 If you have any advices for this project (including implementation / solid principles / naming convention / optimization / others...), please feel free to leave a message on the issue page or send me an [email](mailto:jijiawu.cs@gmail.com) to let me know!